-Note 24.
+Note 25.
 Segment Information

-The Company operates primarily in the commercial print portion of the printing industry, with related product and service offerings designed to offer customers complete solutions for communicating their messages to target audiences.
-As a result of the divestiture of the Company's Canadian operations to Transcontinental on March 1, 2012 (see Note 4), the former North America Print and Related Services segment is now referred to as the United States Print and Related Services segment.
-All United States Print and Related Services segment amounts have been restated to exclude the Canadian discontinued operations, unless otherwise noted.
+The Company operates primarily in the commercial print portion of the printing industry, with related product and service offerings designed to offer clients complete solutions for communicating their messages to target audiences.
 The Company's operating and reportable segments are aligned with how the chief operating decision maker of the Company currently manages the business.
-The Company's reportable and operating segments and their product and service offerings are summarized below:
+The Company's reportable and operating segments and their product and service offerings are summarized below.

 The United States Print and Related Services segment is predominantly comprised of the Company's United States printing operations and is managed as one integrated platform.
-This includes retail inserts, catalogs, consumer magazines, special interest publications, journals, direct mail, books, directories, in-store marketing, packaging and other commercial and specialty printed products, together with the related service offerings, including marketing strategy, media planning and placement, data insights, creative services, videography, photography, workflow solutions, digital imaging, digital publishing, interactive print solutions such as image recognition, augmented reality and near field communication, and response data analytics services, mailing, distribution, logistics and data optimization and hygiene services.
+This includes consumer magazines, catalogs, retail inserts, special interest publications, journals, direct mail, books, directories, in-store marketing, packaging, and other commercial and specialty printed products, together with the related service offerings, including marketing strategy, media planning and placement, data insights, response analytics services, creative services, videography, photography, workflow solutions, digital imaging, facilities management services, digital publishing, interactive print solutions including image recognition and near field communication technology, mailing, distribution, logistics, and data optimization and hygiene services.
 This segment also includes the design, development, manufacture and service of printing-related auxiliary equipment, as well as the manufacture of ink.
+As a result of the divestiture of the Company's Canadian operations to Transcontinental on March 1, 2012 (see Note 4, "Discontinued Operations"), all United States Print and Related Services segment amounts have been restated to exclude the Canadian discontinued operations.